Edition of 35

 AKA: Hi-yu Muk-tuk!

-There was a poster (as shown) featuring this image released in 1978, advertising an art show of Four Alaska Artists (including George Ahgupuk, DeArmond, Rie Muñoz, and Diana Tillion) at San Francisco, CA. The show was sponsored by the Greater Juneau Arts & Humanities Council.
+A poster (as shown) featuring this image was released in 1978, advertising an art show of Four Alaska Artists (including George Ahgupuk, DeArmond, Rie Muñoz and Diana Tillion) at San Francisco, CA. The show was sponsored by the Greater Juneau Arts & Humanities Council.
 Exact details are unknown, but it appears the poster may be a silkscreen.

 A whaling captain is about to harpoon a sounding whale.
 Hi-yu, from the Chinook jargon, means "much" or "plenty;" muktuk is an Eskimo delicacy consisting of whale skin and blubber.